 Moreover, as Gen Z, one of the most ethically conscious cohorts enters the workforce, this consumer movement is unlikely to slow down.

-By taking steps to become a more responsible retailer, you help ensure your shop remains appealing to shoppers today and tomorrow.
+By taking steps to become a more responsible brand, you help ensure your shop remains appealing to customers today and tomorrow.

 How to embrace ethical consumerism